Dar-ya218/React_Pokedex_App/README.md

 ## Usage

-* Browse Pokémon: Navigate through the home page and use the pagination buttons to explore different Pokémon.
+* __Browse Pokémon__: Navigate through the home page and use the pagination buttons to explore different Pokémon.

-* View Details: Click on a Pokémon to see its stats, abilities, and more.
+* __View Details__: Click on a Pokémon to see its stats, abilities, and more.

 ## Screenshot